getpelican/pelican/docs/settings.rst

    Whether to display categories on the menu of the template.
 Templates may or not honor this setting.

+.. data:: DISPLAY_TAGS_ON_MENU = False

+   Whether to display tags on the menu of the template.
+Templates may or not honor this setting.

 .. data:: DOCUTILS_SETTINGS = {}

    Extra configuration settings for the docutils publisher (applicable only to